whattablackhole/german_dictionary/README.md

   - Smart normalization — verbs auto-convert to their infinitive (e.g., "hat" → "haben") and declined forms to their base form (e.g., "seine" → "sein")
   - Confirmation dialog with per-word checkboxes and duplicate detection (checks verb forms already in vocabulary)
   - Per-pattern history stored in localStorage
+- **Diary** — Freestyle German writing with AI feedback:
+  - Corrections with character-level highlighting (original → corrected with explanation)
+  - Full corrected version of your entry
+  - Study suggestions and a rough CEFR level estimate
+  - Follow-up questions (German + English) that you can click to use as the next entry
+  - Unknown word detection with one-click add to vocabulary
+  - Entry history stored in localStorage, with expandable details and delete
+- **Preposition Trainer** — AI-generated multiple-choice exercises for German prepositions with case selection (accusative/dative/genitive), hints in English/Russian, and rule explanations
+- **Declension Trainer** — AI-generated declension exercises for articles, adjective endings, nouns, and full phrases across all four cases, with AI-verified answers
-- **Word Practice** — Practice words with cloze-style sentence completion
+- **Word Practice** — Practice words with cloze-style sentence completion (optionally forced to selected words)
 - **Review** — Flashcard-style review of learned words with mastery tracking
 - **Word Matching Game** — Match German words with their translations in a timed game
+- **Duolingo Import** — Import vocabulary from a Duolingo export file
+- **Backup & Export** — Export/import all app data (vocabulary, stories, diary, grammar notes, sentence history) as a JSON backup
-- **Settings** — Configure translation language (English/Russian), article display in practice, and TTS engine
+- **Settings** — Configure translation language (English/Russian), article display, TTS engine, and AI API key

 ## Prerequisites